-Single Tickets for our shows are $37 dollars!
-Tickets can be purchased through our online box office.
-One hour before show time, performances are no longer listed on our online system.
+Single Tickets for our Digital Productions are $15 and can be purchased through our online box office.
+Thirty minutes before show time, performances are no longer listed on our online system.
 For last minute tickets, please call our box office at 214-871-3300, option 1.

 Regular performances are Thursday – Sunday.
 Our official opening night for each production is the first Monday of every run.
 Check out our Facebook page after the show for special post show receptions and discussions (only available on certain performance dates, as detailed on our Facebook page).

 Flex those muscles!
 No, we don’t want to see your biceps, but we do want to you to stretch your visits to T3 out over the entire season.
 This new package offers you the flexibility to purchase blocks of tickets and still save money!
-The more you buy, the more you save!
-2 for $80, 4 for $140, 6 for $180, 8 for $200, 10 for $225. #t3flex&save
+Available in blocks of 2-5 tickets for $15 each that can be redeemed for any digital production or given as gifts!

 Theatre Three has begun a partnership with the Deaf Action Center to provide interpreted performances for our deaf and hard of hearing patrons.
 Please call us for more information!